HMAS Watson Redevelopment Project

 - Referral: HMAS Watson Redevelopment was referred to the PWC on 10 September 2019.

-- Expediency: HMAS Watson redevelopment is forecast to achieve Parliamentary expediency in late 2019.
+- Expediency: HMAS Watson Redevelopment achieved Parliamentary expediency on 05 December 2019.

-- Reporting: The PWC Outcomes Report will be available at the PWC project specific website.
+- Reporting: The PWC Outcomes Report is available on the APH website.

-The Department of Defence will consult with local residents, statutory authorities and other interested stakeholders as part of obtaining Parliamentary Expediency for the works to proceed under the provisions of the Public Works Act 1969 by the Parliamentary Standing Committee on Public Works (PWC).
+The Department of Defence consulted with local residents, statutory authorities and other interested stakeholders as part of obtaining Parliamentary Expediency for the works to proceed under the provisions of the Public Works Act 1969 by the Parliamentary Standing Committee on Public Works (PWC).

 View the Statement of Evidence for HMAS Watson Redevelopment.